150 UK small business grants to apply for right now

 51. Reigate and Banstead Business Support Grant

 Nab an ongoing grant of up to £1,000 from Reigate and Banstead Borough Council with a free year membership of Enterprise Nation thrown in.
 It’s open to businesses looking to start, develop or grow.
-You must be based in the borough and have fewer than four employees.
+You must be based in the borough and have up to four employees.

 52. Get Growing 2, Hertfordshire